bijancamp/fungibleCV/README.md

 #### Requirements
-In addition to the libraries sourced in fungibleCV.R, this simulation requires the "fungibleR" function for producing correlation matrices (Waller, 2013, under review) and the "Fungible" function for producing alternate weights that share a common R2 value (Waller, 2008).
+In addition to the libraries sourced in fungibleCV.R, this simulation requires the `fungibleR` function for producing correlation matrices (Waller, 2013, under review) and the `Fungible` function for producing alternate weights that share a common R2 value (Waller, 2008).

 #### References